Need to know

 According to LG, "Inverter technology enables more precise temperature control to help defrost foods and avoid overcooked and unthawed areas."

-Some of the top performing models in our microwaves review have inverter technology, however, there are some recommended conventional microwaves that perform just as well.
-We believe there are more factors to consider when choosing a microwave than just inverter functionality.
+Some of the top performing models in our microwave reviews use inverter technology, but there are some recommended conventional microwaves that perform just as well.
+While there are some minor benefits to using an inverter microwave, they may not always be noticeable to the user and we believe there are more factors to consider when choosing a microwave than just inverter functionality.

 We've all done the old trick of pressing the Start 'Add 30 seconds' button on our microwaves, thinking that pressing the button a couple of times is the quickest way to reheat a meal.
 While this may be the case, it actually doesn't leave you with a great result.